 - Queensland - not participating

-AMR will commence in this state on 1 July 2022.
-A Notification of Intention will be required from architects registered in other participating jurisdictions.
+AMR commenced in this state on 1 July 2022.
+A Notification of Intention is required from architects registered in other participating jurisdictions.
 Please ensure you are familiar with the requirements before lodging a Notification.
 Guidance Note 6 on AMR can be accessed here - Guidance-Note-06-Automatic-Mutual-Recognition-copy.pdf The Notification Form can be accessed here and on the Forms page (Form 02A).
 AMR Notification of Intention to practice as an architect in South Australia.